-The processes of evolution of the urban form in Mozambican cities and the procedures for the planning, design and management of urban settlements are little studied, researched and disseminated.
-After more than thirty years of national independence only in 2007 the relevant legislation supporting planning activity was approved.
-This framework and the uneven growth of human settlements, it is urgent to provide public decision-makers, scholars and those responsible for the process of territorial planning with appropriate instruments and information.
+Mozambique authorities approved a legislation to support urban settlement planning in 2007, after more than thirty years of national independence.
+This framework and the uneven growth of human settlements made it urgent to provide public decision-makers, scholars and those responsible for the process of territorial planning with appropriate instruments and information.

-One of the main challenges faced by Sussundenga is the ability to plan the future urban development to accommodate the rapid demographic growth resulted from the migration from the countryside to the city.
-Additionally the introduction of a market economy accelerated the flow of rural populations to the city in the search for business opportunities and social services, such as health and education.
-These factors demanded the elaboration of a Urban Structure Plan that can strengthen the town of Sussundenga, orient its development and physical and socioeconomic growth, establishing conditions for the improvement of life of local communities, as well as promoting areas with basic infrastructures and ensuring economic benefits resulting from growing investments and increased productivity.
+One of the main challenges faced by the town of Sussundenga is the ability to plan the future urban development.
+The city faces a rapid demographic growth result of migration from the countryside.
+The introduction of a market economy accelerated the flow of rural populations to the city in the search for business opportunities and social services, such as health and education.
+These factors demanded the elaboration of an Urban Structure Plan.
+A document that will support Sussundenga orient its development and physical and socioeconomic growth; establish conditions for the improvement of life of local communities; promote areas with basic infrastructures, and ensure economic benefits resulting from growing investments and increased productivity.